rohitagarwal-gkmit/retailpulse-docs/docs/functional_docs.md

 #### 1.4 Bill Numbering and Tracking
 - **Smart Numbering**: Bills get a unique number that includes the store ID (e.g., `STORE1-BILL-00001`).
-- **Audit Trail**: Records the date, time, and the clerk who created the bill.
+- **Audit Trail**: Records the date, time, and the Sales user who created the bill.

 #### 1.5 PDF Generation
 - **Customized PDFs**: Bills are generated in a professional PDF format with the specific store's logo and address.